 Mentorship Programme for Public Service

-Our 5-month mentorship programme is designed to prepare young adults for impactful careers in civil society, public administration, and diplomacy.
+We are empowering young adults for impactful careers in civil society, public administration, and diplomacy—all at an affordable cost.

 What's in it for you?